mmbman/Katagiri/1986-10-18-Shobogenzo-Kokyo-Talk-1.md

 Dōgen Zenji [talks about this] in *Shōbōgenzō* – the title is *Kokyo* in Japanese, which means literally “Old Mirror” or “Ancient Mirror”.
 This is a very interesting chapter.

-I mentioned *mirror* is that [in] which you can see the essential nature of human life reflected.
-So that mirror implies kind of vastness: vast expanse of sky or space, where all sentient beings coexist simultaneously in peace, in silence, in harmony.
+I mentioned the *mirror* is that [in] which you can see the essential nature of human life reflected.
+So that mirror implies a kind of vastness: a vast expanse of sky or space, where all sentient beings coexist simultaneously in peace, in silence, in harmony.
 Plainly speaking, maybe it is called sometimes “the truth”.

 This is a mirror.
 In other words, “what is a mirror?” means “what is the truth?”